robotology/gesture-recognition/README.md

 ![Diagram of All Gestures You Can architecture](misc/architecture.png)

-If you are using kinect, the dependencies have to be launched first (`app/scripts/demoGestureRecognitionDependencies.xml`), otherwise you just have to launch the main modules (`app/scripts/demoGestureRecognition.xml` if you are using kinect, `app/scripts/demoGestureRecognitionStereo.xml` if you are using stereo).
+Just launch the main application (`app/scripts/demoGestureRecognition.xml` if you are using kinect, `app/scripts/demoGestureRecognitionStereo.xml` if you are using stereo).

 The commands that have to be provided are, respectively:

 - **"Let's start"**, to start the game.
 If the robot starts, it will say **"It's your turn"**, and the person will just have to perform the gesture.
 Otherwise, the person will perform the gesture and then say **"Your turn"**.
-- **"Your turn"**, as soon as the person is finished performing the gestures.
+- **"Your turn"**, as soon as the person is done performing the gestures.
 - **"You rock"**, after that the robot says **"I think you are wrong"**, to let the robot know that it won.
 - **"You lost"**, after that the robot says **"I think you are wrong"**, to let the robot know that it lost.
-- **"Game over"**, to quit the game straight away.
+- **"Game over"**, to quit the game straightaway.
 - **"Good bye"**, to close the LUA application.

-The actions performed by the robot are specified in the file actions.ini if you are using kinect, and actionsStereo.ini if you are using stereo.
+The actions performed by the robot are specified in the file `actions.ini` if you are using kinect, and `actionsStereo.ini` if you are using stereo.
 In both cases it is easy to add or modify actions that you want the robot to perform.

 ## Documentation